 The University of Georgia

-Always ask someone who knows you to write your recommendation.
-It may be the teacher in the subject in which you excelled or even in the one in which you struggled, but eventually did well.
-This will show the reader how hard you are willing to work to overcome obstacles.
-You may want to have someone write who can speak well of what you have done outside the classroom, but is related to what you indicate is of importance to you in your application.
-If leadership or community service is important to you, you could have a sponsor of an organization write about your role in that group.
+Always ask someone who knows you well to write your recommendation letters.
+It may be the teacher in the subject in which you excelled or even in the one in which you struggled but eventually did well— this will show the admission reader how hard you are willing to work to overcome obstacles.
+You may want to have someone write who can speak well of what you have done outside the classroom but is related to what you say is of importance to you in your college application.
+For example, if leadership or community service is important to you, you could have a sponsor of an organization write about your role in a volunteering group.

 Founder & College Consultant